-Looking to download the best free travel apps on your iPhone and Android phones?
-From international travel apps in Europe to domestic city guide apps in the US, this article is equipped with lots of useful mobile applications that you’ll want to bring along on your next adventure!
+Looking to download the best travel apps on your iPhone and Android phones?
+From international travel apps in Europe to domestic city guide apps in the US, technology at our fingertips can help make traveling a breeze.
+This article is packed with mobile travel applications that you’ll want to bring along on your next adventure!

 Best free apps for travel inspiration and idea generation

 In the past, people relied on magazines, TV, and word-of-mouth for travel inspiration.
 However, since the advent of social media, people have turned to their smartphone apps for travel ideas and inspiration.
 Here are some of the best free travel apps for iPhone and Android that will have you booking your next adventure.

 (If you’re already a social media guru, feel free to skip to the next section!)

 It wasn’t long ago when Instagram was exclusively used by millennials to share heavily-filtered photos with their friends.
 In the early days, there were no videos, stories, or geotags.
 But there were plenty of “stylish” filters and frames to make up for them.

 Since then, Instagram has transcended every generation and nearly every country to become the dominant photo and video-sharing app.
 Today, it’s among the most downloaded apps of all time, and for good reason.
 Instagram has brought “Instagrammable” places around the world to the forefront of our minds, thus inspiring our next adventures.

 As a travel blogger, I tend to use Instagram a little more than most people.
 However, it’s definitely the quintessential app for travelers seeking inspiration for their next journey around the world.

 (Here’s my shameless plug to follow my Instagram account: @Global.Viewpoint)